Manohara-Ai/Automate_Task/README.md

 Before running the scripts, ensure you have the following installed and configured:

 - **Python Libraries to Install**
   - `pywhatkit`: For automating WhatsApp messages.
+  - `pyzbar`: For decoding QR codes.
+  - `opencv-python`: For webcam interaction and real-time video frame processing.
+  - `pandas`: For managing the event entry data in an Excel sheet.
+  - `openpyxl`: For reading and writing to `.xlsx` files.

 - **Email Sender Configuration**
   - For institutional accounts: